NUBIC/bcdatabase/README.markdown

     bcdb = Bcdatabase.load(:transforms => [:datamapper]))
     DataMapper.setup(:default, bcdb[:stage, :personnel])

-The `:datamapper` transform passed to `Bcdatabase.load` permits sharing of one set of Bcdatabase configurations between ActiveRecord and DataMapper-based apps.
+The `:datamapper` transform passed to `Bcdatabase.load` in this example permits sharing of one set of Bcdatabase configurations between ActiveRecord and DataMapper-based apps.
 Specifically, for those cases where the ActiveRecord adapter and the DataMapper adapter have different names, it allows you to specify a separate `datamapper_adapter` in your Bcdatabase configuration.
 For example, say you had these contents in `stage.yml`:

     defaults:
       adapter: postgresql